crazyoptimist/crazyoptimist-github-io/content/post/2019/how-to-configure-virtual-hosts-on-centos-7-apache-server.md

 date: 2019-12-20T21:25:40-05:00
 categories: ["network"]
 ---

 Prerequisites for a vhost setup:

 ```bash
 chown -R apache:apache /path_to/site_root
 ```

-Set the permission of the root directory to 755, you may already know. 🙂
+Set the permission of the project root directory to 755, you may already know. 🙂

 Well, let’s create a vhost config file before you edit it.

 ```bash
 cd /etc/httpd/conf.d
 vim domain_name.conf
 ```

 Now, grab this content to your config file:

 ```bash
 <VirtualHost *:80>